Dockerfile for LedgerSMB Docker image

 Set up LedgerSMB

-and provide the name of a company database you want to create.
+and provide the name of a company (= database name) you want to create.

-Visit http://myledger:5762/login.pl to log in and get started.
+Visit http://localhost:5762/login.pl to log in and get started.

 Updating the LedgerSMB container

 Currently the LedgerSMB installation is in /srv/ledgersmb

 You can also reach some of the official LedgerSMB maintainers via the